Special Issues

 Journal of Renewable Materials, Vol.11, No.10, pp. 3595-3612, 2023, DOI:10.32604/jrm.2023.030005

 Abstract A new method of pretreatment of corn straw with Phanerochaete chrysosporium combined with pyrolysis was proposed to improve the quality of bio-oil.
 The characterization results demonstrated that microbial pretreatment was an effective method to decrease the lignin, which can achieve a maximum removal rate of 44.19%.
 Due to the destruction of biomass structure, the content of alkali metal and alkaline earth metal is reduced.
 Meanwhile, the depolymerized biomass structure created better pyrolysis conditions to promote the pyrolysis efficiency, increase the average decomposition rate of pyrolysis and reduce the residue.
-In fast pyrolysis, because of the enrichment of cellulose and the… More >
+In fast pyrolysis, because of the enrichment… More >

 Graphic Abstract